engineering-collaboration/book/docs/book/collaborating-within-a-codebase/testing/automated-functional-tests.md

 ## Small-Scoped Tests

 The advantage of small-scoped tests lies in the little amount of resources they require.
-The limitations we enforce and the isolated nature of small focused tests make the the code straightforward to write and easy to maintain.
-Small-scoped tests execute speedily without arranging external dependencies.
+The limitations we enforce and the isolated nature of small focused tests make the code straightforward to write and maintain.
+Small-scoped tests execute swiftly and without initializing external dependencies.
 Our software commonly contains thousands of small-scoped tests, all collectively executed in seconds.

 We limit small-scoped tests to the fastest possible testable entity in our code, in-memory operations.
 Small-scoped tests do not run disk operations or network operations.
-They do not not sleep, make other blocking calls, or consume other OS processes.
+They do not sleep, make other blocking calls, or consume other OS processes.
 These factors are covered by medium-scoped tests.
 Writing source code and its tests code with these constraints in mind, enables us to verify a broad set of behavior with minimal effort.

 The limitations on their complexity make small-scoped tests rapid.
 Hence, we run them as often as possible.
 Their small footprint facilitates executing them during every step of the development cycle: while coding on our local machines, on pre-merge checks, post-merge validations, and as pre-release requirements.
 A complete suite of passing small-scoped tests increases the confidence of introducing changes without irritating our code base.